I’m sure you’ve heard this before:

 In fact, you can find readers with features like dual-language format (I’ll explain this in more detail below); very short and straightforward chapters, sentences and vocabulary; glossaries and exercises so you really get the most out of them.

-However not all Spanish readers are created equal.
-Like everything, some are just alright while others are excellent!
+However, not all Spanish readers are created equal.
+Like everything, some are just all right while others are excellent!

-This is why I’m recommending four Spanish readers that will help you in your Spanish-learning journey.
+This is why I’m recommending 10 Spanish readers that’ll help you in your Spanish-learning journey.
 But before getting to those, here are some tips you can implement quickly to get the most out of your Spanish reading practices.

 6 Quick Tips to Get the Most out of Your Spanish Reader